By the Grace of God: Contemporary usage

 The traditional phrase "by the grace of God" is still included in the full titles and styles of the monarchs of Denmark, Liechtenstein, the Netherlands, Monaco and the United Kingdom.

 In other Commonwealth realms, who share the same monarch with the United Kingdom, the style is used in Antigua and Barbuda, Australia, The Bahamas, Belize, Canada, Grenada, Jamaica, New Zealand, Solomon Islands, St. Kitts and Nevis, St Lucia, St. Vincent and the Grenadines, and Tuvalu.
 Papua New Guinea does not use the style.

-The phrase was used in Luxembourg until 2000, when Henri, the current grand duke, decided to drop it.
-During the 20th century dictatorship of Francisco Franco in Spain, Spanish coins bore a legend identifying him as Francisco Franco Caudillo de España por la G de Dios ("Francisco Franco Caudillo of Spain by the G(race) of God").
+The phrase was used in Luxembourg until 2000, when Grand Duke Henri decided to drop it.
+During the 20th-century dictatorship of Francisco Franco in Spain, Spanish coins bore a legend identifying him as Francisco Franco Caudillo de España por la G de Dios ("Francisco Franco Caudillo of Spain by the G(race) of God").

 The phrase is not used in the monarchy of Belgium, which is explicitly a popular monarchy whose royal status is formally granted by the will of the people rather than by divine authority; the title is accordingly "King of the Belgians" rather than "King of Belgium".
 The phrase was previously used in three European monarchies that have since ceased to do so: Luxembourg (after the abdication of Grand Duke Jean in 2000), Norway (after the death of King Haakon VII, in 1957) and Sweden (after the death of King Gustav VI Adolf in 1973).
 In Spain, article 56(2) of the 1978 constitution, states that the title of the King of Spain is simply "King of Spain" (Rey de España) but that he "can use the titles that correspond to the Crown".
 As a result, the King of Spain may use "by the grace of God", but this is not used on official documents.